mlatcl/iei/_lamd/motivation-boltzmann.md

 \include{_information/includes/perpetual-motion-superintelligence-analogy.md}

 \notes{That is entropy as a no-go for engines.
 There is a second motivation, about us rather than about cars.
-Human communication sits at about 100 bits per second; machines sit at billions. *The Atomic Human* [@Lawrence-atomic24] takes that bandwidth gap as the defining constraint on human intelligence: we are locked in relative to the machine.
+Human communication sits at about 2000 bits per minute; machines sit at billions. *The Atomic Human* [@Lawrence-atomic24] takes that bandwidth gap as the defining constraint on human intelligence: we are locked in relative to the machine.
 That is also a no-go.
 It does not tell you how to think.
 It tells you that you cannot think at machine bandwidth.}

 \include{_books/includes/the-atomic-human.md}